JVega1226/Blogger/README.md

 # Blogger

-A minimal blog site that is easy to read and use for all.
+A blog site that informs the user of the new and improved tech that is out there.

+Language:
+- HTML
+- CSS